 GitHub stars more or less game

 Play a GitHub stars more or less game with repository examples, scope boundaries, and links to related internet modes.
+Play it on this page.

-Example round three: two famous repositories from different eras appear together, and the reveal shows that technical influence, longevity, and public star count do not always line up neatly.
-Over several rounds, the player starts forming buckets instead of trying to remember exact values.
-That is the main learning benefit of the format: it builds relative intuition one reveal at a time.
+Third comparison: two famous repositories from different eras appear together, and the reveal shows that technical influence, longevity, and public star count do not always line up neatly.

 This guide does not compare forks, issues, contributors, downloads, package-manager installs, enterprise adoption, maintenance quality, or commit velocity.
 The current game compares one visible GitHub metric only: public star snapshots.